-A Michigan woman we’ll call Jane (not her real name as she requested to remain anonymous) tells the story of her mortgage experience while she was pregnant and preparing to go on maternity leave.
-Although Jane’s situation worked out in the end, the soon-to-be mom was put through a lot of extra stress by her mortgage lender during the last months of her pregnancy.
+A Michigan woman we’ll call Jane (not her real name as she requested to remain anonymous) tells the story of her mortgage experience while she was pregnant and preparing to go on maternity leave a few years ago.
+Although Jane’s situation worked out in the end, the soon-to-be mom was put through a lot of extra stress by her mortgage lender during the last months of her pregnancy:

 “I went to the mortgage company and we were pre-qualified based on income and credit factors.
 I told our mortgage rep in January that we were expecting a baby in July.

-When you apply for a home loan, lenders consider two important factors to determine if you qualify for a mortgage: the likelihood that you’ll pay your loan as agreed (aka creditworthiness) and your ability to pay (aka capacity).
-While creditworthiness is determined based on your credit scores, capacity is largely measured by your income and job status.
+When you apply for a home loan, mortgage lenders consider two important factors to determine if you qualify for a mortgage: the likelihood that you’ll pay your loan as agreed (also known as creditworthiness); and your ability to pay (also known as capacity).
+While creditworthiness is determined based on your credit score, capacity is largely measured by your income and job status.

-Casey Fleming, a Silicon Valley-based mortgage advisor and author of “The Loan Guide: How to Get the Best Possible Mortgage,” says that “being on maternity leave can create issues” during the mortgage process, “but it doesn’t have to.”
+“Being on maternity leave can create issues, but it doesn’t have to,” says Casey Fleming, a Silicon Valley-based mortgage advisor and author of “The Loan Guide: How to Get the Best Possible Mortgage.”

 “All lenders are required to determine (and document) that your income they use to qualify you for the loan is stable, predictable and likely to continue,” Fleming explains.
 “This means as long as your employer is willing to verify in writing that you will be able to resume your previous position (or a similar one at similar or higher pay) as soon as your maternity leave is over, most lenders will approve and close the loan.”

-Most mortgage lenders, Fleming adds, will require a documented return date.
-Some lenders may also require that you actually return to work and prove it by providing at least one paycheck documenting your post-maternity leave return.
+Most lenders, Fleming adds, will require a documented return date.
+Some lenders might also require that you actually return to work and prove it by providing at least one paycheck documenting your post-maternity leave return.

-If you’re a woman planning to purchase a home while on maternity leave, here are a few steps you can take to potentially make the process easier.
+If you’re planning to purchase a home while on maternity leave, here are a few steps you can take to potentially make the process go smoother:

 - Work with a mortgage broker.
 Rather than applying for a loan with a bank or mortgage lender, Fleming recommends working with a mortgage broker who can shop for loans from different lenders on your behalf.

 - Get an approval letter in writing upfront.
-If you’re on maternity leave (or soon to be on leave), Fleming also recommends verifying in advance that a bank or mortgage lender is willing to work with your employment status.
-Should the lender refuse your request, Fleming recommends that you move on and find someone else to help you with your mortgage.
+If you’re on maternity leave (or soon to be), Fleming also recommends verifying in advance that the lender is willing to work with your employment status.
+Should the lender refuse your request, Fleming suggests moving on and finding a different lender.